JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     ```c++
     static constexpr const char *label =
-      // A string literal containing the label of the blueprint toappear in the outputted graphs.
+      // A string literal containing the label of the blueprint to appear in the outputted graphs.
     ;

     using key_type =
-      // The type of the keys that the tables should contain.
+      // The type of keys that the tables should contain.
     ;

     using value_type =